What are your choices, and how do you find out which is right for you?

-The UA does not have pre-law or pre-med majors – and that is absolutely to your advantage!
+While the UA does have a law major, we do not have pre-med majors – and neither a pre-law nor a pre-med major is required to go onto one of these post-graduate schools.
 You can choose any major and go to law school.
 The same is true for medical school (provided you complete essential core science courses).
 The UA has award-winning pre-law and pre-health advising.
 Do yourself the favor of utilizing their services - both as you’re exploring majors and once you’ve chosen the right one(s) for you – to make sure you are doing all that you can to prepare for admission to law school or health professional programs.

 Q. What should I know about majors of interest to me?

 Among the most important things to know are how to declare (e.g., by application, appointment, or information Session), when to declare (e.g., any time, within certain time frames, by a firm deadlines), and course availability (find out if courses are open to non-majors).

 A list of Top 10 Questions that CLAS advisors suggest you ask is available here or at the CLAS Academic Advising Center.
 You’ll no doubt have other questions of your own to add to the list!
 The best places to get these questions answered are listed above (see "What are the best ways to get information about majors?").

 Please note that some majors only accept applicants once a year, some restrict courses to existing majors only, and some have specific course sequences that you’ll need to know about to plan your time as an undergraduate.
 Understanding the specifics about the majors you’re interested in is essential to making the best choice.